RAAF Base Tindal: United States

+On 17 October 2024, the base was used to assist with strikes by USAF B-2As on hardened weapon storage facilities in Yemen owned by the Houthis in response to the latter's attacks on US and International Military and Civilian Vessels in the Red Sea.

 Military units

 The following units are located at RAAF Base Tindal:

-In addition, there is RAAF Military Police, who operate as part of the Joint Military Police Unit, as well as the Army's NORFORCE Regional Force Surveillance Unit has a detachment located at Tindal.
+In addition, there is RAAF Military Police, who operate as part of the Joint Military Police Unit, as well as the Army's NORFORCE Regional Force Surveillance Unit which has a detachment located at Tindal.

 General aviation

 A general aviation apron and civilian passenger terminal were built under an agreement between the RAAF and Katherine Town Council.
 The civilian area is known as Katherine Tindal Civilian Airport.
 Passenger aircraft as large as the Boeing 737 can use the airport.